tcdjlin/software-system-holistic-design/README.md

 - Extensive board game framework designed to support multiple games.
 - Implementation of Numerical Tic Tac Toe using the framework.
-- User-friendly and informative Game Design Manual PDF provided for comprehensive understanding of the game.
+- User-friendly and informative Game Design Manual PDF provided for a comprehensive understanding of the game.

 ### Game Design Manual